aldrichtr/aldrichtr.github.io/content/posts/other-infrastructure-testing-tools/index.md

 Like most things in IT, there are many tools and system that have overlapping features.
 In the area of "infrastructure automation", there are tools that are designed to carry out a series of functions on a list of targets.
-Some noteable tools in this area are Ansible, Chef, and Puppet.
+Some notable tools in this area are Ansible, Chef, and Puppet.

 These tools ***can*** do Infrastructure Testing, but it's not their main purpose.
 I